mowne67/Portfolio-Mowne/README.md

 ## [Data Exploration: John Hopkins University COVID19 Data Exploration & Analysis with World Happiness Report](https://github.com/mowne67/Portfolio-Mowne/blob/main/john_hopkins_covid_data.ipynb)

-- This is primarily a Data Exploration project and its about finding insights and various correlations between values of two datasets.
+- This is primarily a Data Exploration project and its about finding insights and various correlations using Visualisation.
 - Worked with COVID19 dataset, published by John Hopkins University, which consist of the data related to cumulative number of confirmed cases per day in each Country.
 - Another dataset called the world happiness report which consist of various life factors, scored by the people living in each country around the globe.
 - The datasets were cleaned, merged and correlated to form relationships between the maximum infection rates and factors of happiness across countries.